piroor/webextensions-lib-configs/README.md

 Provides ability to store/load configurations.

 By the [bug 1197346](https://bugzilla.mozilla.org/show_bug.cgi?id=1197346), now we don't have to do inter-sandboxes comunication to read/write configuration values.
-After the bug, this library is still effective to observe dynamic change of configurations.
+After the bug, this library is still effective to provide easy access for configuration values.

 ## Required permissions